ferpoble2/Relief_Creator/readme.md

 ## Example

-So, for example, if there is the need to add a new functionality to apply a filter to the full map when the  user press a button, then the following steps should be done to add that functionality to the program:
+So, for example, if there is the need to add a new functionality to apply a filter to the full map when the  user presses a button, then the following steps should be done to add that functionality to the program:

 1. Locate in which component the functionality should be added (in this case, it must be added on the Scene component, in the Scene class and the TransformationHelper class).

-2. Implement the functionality in the given component, either modifying and existent class or creating a new one, and add a method that allows to use the functionality to the class that is connected to the engine (in this case, add a method to execute the logic in the Scene class).
+2. Implement the functionality in the given component, either modifying an existent class or creating a new one, and add a method that allows to use the functionality to the class that is connected to the engine (in this case, add a method to execute the logic in the Scene class).

-3. Implement a new method to the engine class where the new functionality is called and all the possible errors are handled.
+3. Implement a new method in the engine class where the new functionality is called and all the possible errors are handled.

    This should be the end of a normal process, in the current example we still need to add a button to connect the functionality implemented to the GUI.